Hungarian Grand Prix: Hungaroring

 In 2001, Michael Schumacher equalled Alain Prost's then record 51 Grand Prix wins at the Hungaroring, a drive that secured his fourth Drivers' Championship, which also matched Prost's career tally.

 The 2006 Grand Prix was the first to be held here in wet conditions.
 Button took his first victory from 14th place on the grid.

+Hamilton would win again in difficult circumstances in 2009, his title rival from the previous season Felipe Massa, was left in ITU after suffering a fractured skull from a crash in qualifying.
+It saw Hamilton take his first win as champion ahead of Kimi Raikkonen, the first time that season that Brawn GP failed to score points with both drivers.
+Replays showed debris striking his Schuberth helmet, 1 inch above the left eye, when he was travelling at 261 km/h.

 In 2020, Lewis Hamilton won the Hungarian Grand Prix for an eighth time, equalling the most times a driver had won the same Grand Prix (sharing the record with Michael Schumacher who won the French Grand Prix eight times).
 The following year proved to be a memorable Hungarian Grand Prix; Mercedes' Valtteri Bottas was involved in a first-lap incident under wet conditions that took out multiple cars, including Max Verstappen, Lando Norris, Lance Stroll, and Sergio Pérez, along with Charles Leclerc and Daniel Ricciardo; Ricciardo and Verstappen managed to finish the race while the other drivers involved in Bottas' crash all retired.
 Following the resulting red flag, after which race leader Hamilton remained on the intermediates, making him the only car to start on the grid as the other drivers pitted for dry weather tyres, Alpine's Esteban Ocon ended up leading the majority of the race, going on to take Team Enstone's first victory since 2013; Hamilton finished second after Sebastian Vettel was disqualified due to an insufficient fuel sample.
 The 2022 edition was won by Verstappen.

 At the 2013 Hungarian Grand Prix, it was confirmed that Hungary would continue to host a Formula One race until 2021.
 The track was completely resurfaced for the first time in early 2016, and it was announced the Grand Prix's deal was extended for a further five years, until 2026.

 At the 2023 Hungarian Grand Prix the contract was extended to 2032.